daividssilverio/placeholderj/README.md

 </FrameLayout>
 ```
-As you see you can include a loading view, empty view or error view but is a good practice include only the view that you will use.
+As you see, you can include a loading, empty and error views to your layout, but is good practice to include only the views that you will use.

 ####Step 2 - You will need create a instance of PlaceHolderJ in your Activity or Fragment.
 ##### Activity